Free shipping for Australia deliveries when product totals over $140

 Everyone is looking for an edge in a saturated and competitive market - that critical point of difference.

-Whilst some industries constantly seek the lowest sourcing costs, it's a different story in the global coffee industry as challenges involved in sourcing quality lots affect the supply and demand metrics.
+Whilst some industries constantly seek the lowest sourcing costs, it's a different story in the global coffee industry, where sourcing quality lots poses challenges that affect supply and demand metrics.

-With the ever-increasing demand for better quality coffees, prices paid are constantly rising as buyers must meet whatever the market asks.
+With the ever-increasing demand for better-quality coffee, prices paid are constantly rising as buyers must meet market demand.

-In many ways, the trading of raw coffee has become similar to the Melbourne and Sydney residential real estate markets.
+In many ways, the trading of raw coffee has become similar to the residential real estate markets in Melbourne and Sydney.

 The Prices you thought were not possible 12 - 18 months ago seem cheap today.